af-inet/chunked-encoding/README.md

 (in another terminal)

-`./test.sh` to run the client (will output the result, 1 chunk at a time (cURL -N))
+`./test.sh` to run the client (will output the result, showing chunks as they're received `curl -N`)

 You can disabled chunked encoding by commenting out the `Transfer-Encoding: chunked` header.

 `+ ENCODING + CRLF`

-The output from cURL will then be the raw HTTP compliant chunks, except they will be interpreted as plain text.
+The output from `test.sh` will then be the raw chunks, interpreted as plain text.